Expose a port on a container

 Solutions:

-# Use exact binding string
+# Use exact binding string that was used to bind

 rfswift ports unbind -c container -b "8080:80/tcp"